The Four Main Types of Rental Car Insurance

 - Rental company SLP is often the only way to get liability protection internationally

 For drivers planning trips to Mexico specifically, U.S. insurance is legally invalid — you must purchase a Mexican auto policy.
-Read the full breakdown in our car insurance for driving to Mexico guide.
+For broader international travel coverage, our car insurance for international travel guide covers what applies in each destination.

 When to Decline vs. Purchase Rental Insurance